aceazycrdfz/pyvoting/README.md

 # Score Voting

 What if instead of full approval and not approval one can express something in between?
-That's when score voting comes in.
+That's where score voting comes in.
 Voters vote on a scale (say 0 to 5) and the candidate with the highest total score wins.
 This gives more flexibility to voters comparing to approval voting.

 Voters are not always incentivized to report their true payoffs in score voting.
 This is not incentive compatible and a counter-example can be easily made.
-Nonetheless, just like approval voting, one is never incentivized to give a lower score to a perferred candidate and give a higher score for a less preferred one.
+Nonetheless, just like in approval voting, one is never incentivized to give a lower score to a perferred candidate and give a higher score for a less preferred one.

 When using my code, you can specify the acceptable range and whether only integers are allowed.
 If specified, my code can also help fixing invalid ballots by putting out-of-bound scores back in and round non-integers if necessary.
 STAR Voting, Normalized Score Voting, and Standardized Score Voting also share these feasures.